awslabs/amazon-athena-cross-account-catalog/README.md

 ```

 ## Limitations
-- Read only: The currently implementation only implements the necessary functions for read only access as we assume the centralized data catalog is managed by a central team as well.
+Read only: The currently implementation only implements the necessary functions for read only access as we assume the centralized data catalog is managed by a central team as well.

+## Additional Considerations
+- For tables containing large number of partitions, the Glue response size can be very large and can exceed Lambda payload response size limit.
+To address this, the response will be spilled to S3 and Athena will fetch it from there.
+Additionally, if you prefer to reuse the spilled content, you could also set Spill TTL to longer duration (default 0).
+With this, the subsequent queries will get the metadata information from spilled content, thus optimizing query time performance.
+- Do not set Spill TTL to higher value if your tables get modified often to add/remove partitions.
+In that case, the queries may not get the latest partition information.
+So, set this value based on your unique use case.
+If not sure, set it to very low value and gradually increase it till you get your ideal results.
+- Similarly, if you're setting higher spill TTL and rarely add/remove partitions, you could also invalidate the spilled content either by deleting them from S3 location or by temporarily setting spill TTL to lower value (Lambda Environament Variable: SPILL_TTL).